Maastricht Housing : Everything You Need to Know

 Located in the southernmost part of the Netherlands, Maastricht is the capital of the Limburg province.
-It borders Germany and Belgium and is considered to be one of the finest cities in the Netherlands, combining tradition and heritage with modern living and high quality of life.
+It borders Germany and Belgium and is considered to be one of the loveliest cities in the Netherlands, combining tradition and heritage with modern living and high quality of life.
 It has a long history, reaching back all the way to Ancient Rome.
 Nowadays, it is a student town with some distinct advantages to living in such a young and vibrant environment.

 The housing market in Maastricht can be tricky, depending on your needs and the time of year.
 There are several institutions of higher education in the city, and – more often than not – students are housed in the town itself, rather than in university accommodations.
 Like any house hunt, it can be a difficult and arduous process, but we will try and lend you a helping hand.